Frequently Asked Questions

 How many members are there?

-Over fifteen thousand people have joined since the distance learning programme was started in 1988.
+Over 25,000 people have joined since the distance learning programme was started in 1988.
 At any one time about 1200 people across the world are studying the course.
 They come from all walks of life and many different countries, including Britain, Ireland, France, Germany, Belgium, Holland, Sweden, Finland, The United States, Japan, Indonesia, Australia, New Zealand, Malaysia, South Africa, Hungary, Bulgaria, Brazil, Israel and Poland.

 What sort of people are members?